 Faculty of Social Work Recognition of Excellence Awards

-The following awards are open to all undergraduate (BSW) and graduate (MSW, PhD) students in the Faculty of Social Work.
+The following awards are open to all undergraduate (BSW) and graduate (PhD, MSW and Graduate Certificate) students in the Faculty of Social Work:

 Awarded annually to a maximum of five students whose activities have contributed to significantly enhancing the educational experiences of students in the Faculty of Social Work.
 Recipients’ leadership may be formal (e.g., through involvement with student governance) or informal (e.g., through organizing social action or educational activities).